Smaug123/static-site-pipeline/hugo/content/posts/2014-09-09-sum-of-two-squares-theorem.md

 title: Sum-of-two-squares theorem
 ---

 *Wherein I detail the most beautiful proof of a theorem I've ever seen, in a bite-size form suitable for an Anki deck.
-I attach the [Anki deck], which contains the bulleted lines of this post as flashcards.*

 # Statement
 There's no particularly nice way to motivate this in this context, I'm afraid, so we'll just dive in.
 I have found this method extremely hard to motivate - a few of the steps are a glorious magic.